 - Computer-based laboratory sessions

 - Completion of tutorial questions and laboratory projects designed to give further practice in the application of theory and procedures, and to give feedback on your progress and understanding

 - Completion of written laboratory report consisting of numerical and other problems requiring an integrated understanding of the subject matter

 - Completion of major project work to provide training in research and communication skills through written reports and presentations, and to guide you through a real-world design problem.

 You will be able to access course information and learning materials online and will be provided with copies of additional materials in class.
 Lists of relevant reference texts, resources in the library and freely accessible Internet sites will be provided.
 You will also use laboratory equipment and computer software within the School during project and assignment work.

 Overview of Assessment

-Assignments 1 – Literature review and summary of a specialised topic
+Early Assessment Task: Literature review of specialised topic

 This assessment task supports CLOs 1&2